farag2/Sophia-Script-for-Windows/README.md

 * Set up UI & Personalization;
 * Uninstall OneDrive "correctly";
 * Interactive prompts;
+* The TAB completion for functions and their arguments (if using the Functions.ps1 file);
 * Change %TEMP% environment variable path to %SystemDrive%\Temp
 * Change location of the user folders programmatically (without moving user files) within interactive menu using arrows to select a drive
   * "Desktop";